a-renzini/pygwb/docs/simulator.rst

 to the ``simulator`` module.
 By relying on the ``detector`` module, we instantiate various detectors below.
 In addition, we note that these detectors are ``Interferometer`` objects, but are based on ``bilby`` detectors, which have default noise PSDs saved in them, in the ``power_spectral_density`` attribute of the ``bilby`` detector.
-Below, we load in this noise PSD and make sure the duration and sampling frequency of the detector is set to the desired value of these parameters.
+Below, we load in this noise PSD and make sure the duration and sampling frequency of the detector are set to the desired value of these parameters.

 .. code-block:: python